Abscess

 Necrosis:

-- The death of cells or tissues.
+- Simply put, necrosis is the death of cells or tissues

 Cellulitis: